Ferrari 599: Chassis

 The 599 saw the use of an aluminium chassis for the first time in a Ferrari GT car, as opposed to the tubular steel chassis used in its predecessors.
 The new chassis results in more rigidity and contributes to the low dry weight of 1690 kg as compared to its predecessor, the 575M.
-The 599 boasts a longer wheelbase than its predecessor and the fuel tank is positioned at the rear in a mid mounted position for better weight distribution.
+The 599 has a longer wheelbase than its predecessor and the fuel tank is positioned at the rear in a mid mounted position for better weight distribution.
 Due to such measures, the 599 has a claimed power to weight ratio of 367 PS per tonne.